hananfathimak/soho_network_design/README.md

  ---

-## 🧑‍💻 Skills Demonstrated
+## 🔒 Skills Demonstrated

-- Basic network design
+- Designed basic LAN and inter-departmental network topology.
-- IP addressing (static and DHCP)
+- Configured IP addressing using both Static and DHCP methods.
-- Subnetting and network segmentation
+- Implemented subnetting and logical network segmentation.
-- Router and switch configuration
+- Configured routers and switches for department-level communication.
-- Use of Cisco Packet Tracer for simulation
+- Simulated network behavior using Cisco Packet Tracer.
-- Troubleshooting network issues
+- Diagnosed and resolved basic network connectivity issues.

 ---

 ## 📝 Notes

-- IP addresses like `192.168.x.x` are **private IPs** used within local networks.
+- IP addresses like `192.168.x.x` are **private IPs**, used within local networks and not routable on the internet.
-- The subnet mask `255.255.255.0` defines how many IPs are available in each subnet.
+- The subnet mask `255.255.255.0` allows up to 254 usable IP addresses per subnet.
-- The default gateway is the router IP that sends traffic to other networks.
+- The **default gateway** is the router’s IP address that forwards traffic to external or other subnets.

 ---